THE ADMISSION PROCESS

 - What admission tests are required and what are the average scores?

-- What are some important dates in the Admission process?
+- What are some important dates in the admission cycle?

-- What should I expect on my campus visit and how much time should I allow?
+- What should I expect on my visit and how much time should I allow?

 - What are the Admission requirements for international students?